-[17] $F=-Q^2/M$ grad A^2
+[17] $F=-Q^2/M \text{ grad } A^2$

-where A is the magnetic vector potential of the field, Q is the particle charge and M the partrons are repelled tens of thousands times more strongly than nuclei due to the high value of nucleus/mass ratio.
-In this way, in the boundary region of the CD, whose depth has been estimated at ~40 Å (Del Giudice et al., 1995), a multilayered polarized structure appears where all almost free electrons are oriented outwards with respect to their parent molecules, with distances from the electron core ranging from 0.35 to 0.70 Å. As a consequence, it is possible to show the existence at the interface CD-non coherent water of a capacity per unit area of 20 μ Farad/cm2, and an electric potential difference ranging from 50 to 120 mV.
+where A is the magnetic vector potential of the field, Q is the particle charge and M the parherent e.m. field within the CDs, and are simulticle mass, molecules get stretched since electrons are repelled tens of thousands times more strongly than nuclei due to the high value of nucleus/mass ratio.
+In this way, in the boundary region of the CD, whose depth has been estimated at ~40 Å (Del Giudice et al., 1995), a multilayered polarized structure appears where all almost free electrons are oriented outwards with respect to their parent molecules, with distances from the electron core ranging from 0.35 to 0.70 Å. As a consequence, it is possible to show the existence at the interface CD-non coherent water of a capacity per unit area of 20 $\mu Farad/cm2$ , and an electric potential difference ranging from 50 to 120 mV.